Sourabhrr33/AlmaBetter-Frontend-project/README.md

 <br>

 ## Introduction
-* Resume@builder is a web application where anyone can create resume with ease and choose from different available templates.
+* Resume builder is a web application where anyone can create resume with ease and choose from different available templates.
 * It has three tabs : 1) Resume Templates (Home Page) , 2)MY Resumes (Saved Resumes) 3) About us
 * Set profile picture in the resume.
 * Before downloading we have a preview option to view your resume.